 Razorback Athletics was also at the forefront of several key initiatives in 2019-20.
 Yurachek was named to the Governor’s Economic Recovery Task Force, to help guide state reopening in the wake of COVID-19.
 Yurachek was also added to the NCAA Football Competition Committee.
 In October, Nolan Richardson Court was dedicated at Bud Walton Arena.
 The Eddie Sutton Men’s Basketball Practice gymnasium was created at the Basketball Performance Center.
 Construction continues on a number of facility projects including the J.B. and Johnelle Hunt Family Baseball Development Center, Frank O’Mara Track Performance Center and a renovation of the Randal Tyson Track Center.

-During the 2016-17 academic year, 11 of the 17 varsity sports programs at the University of Houston qualified for NCAA postseason competition, teams won five American Athletic Conference team championships and 21 individual conference titles.
-Prior to arriving at Houston, Yurachek served as Director of Athletics at Coastal Carolina University, where Coastal won 29 Big South Conference championships.
+Yurachek came to Arkansas from the University of Houston where he served as the vice president for athletics.
+Prior to Houston, Yurachek served as Director of Athletics at Coastal Carolina University, where Coastal won 29 Big South Conference championships.
 Yurachek was named Under Armor FCS Athletic Director of the Year in 2014.
 He has also worked at the University of Akron, the University of Virginia, Western Carolina University, Vanderbilt University and Wake Forest University.